submariner-io/enhancements/README.md

 # enhancements
-This repository will contain enhancement proposals for submariner-io projects
+This repository contains enhancement proposals for submariner-io projects